 Employee Protections Against Unlawful Deductions

-Employers must obtain explicit employee consent before making deductions unrelated to legally mandated garnishments or court-ordered obligations.
-Without such consent, deductions for company property or other expenses may constitute unlawful wage garnishment.
+Minnesota employees are protected from unauthorized wage withholding by statute.
+Employers must obtain explicit written consent before making any deduction unrelated to legally mandated garnishments or court-ordered obligations—without consent, deductions for company property constitute unlawful deductions from final paychecks.

 Minnesota statutes require that any deduction from wages be reasonable, clearly documented, and agreed upon to prevent exploitation.
 This framework ensures employees retain control over their compensation and limits employer overreach.